rnietoe/Training/docs/AWS/04-Compute.md

 3. Choose an Instance Type (t2 micro - free tier)
 4. Configure Instance Details (number of instances)

-    !!!tips "Enable CloudWatch detailed monitoring is not free"
+    !!!danger "Enable CloudWatch detailed monitoring is not free"

 5. Add Storage.
 Root and EBS volume types allow encryption and delete on termination (turn off by default on EBS)